SonOfLilit/kleenexp/README.md

         ...
 ```

 Regular Expressions are one of the best ideas in the field of software.
-However, they are stuck with an accidental _syntax_ from 1968.
+However, they are stuck with a _$#%!_ accidental syntax from 1968.
 Kleene Expressions (after mathematician Stephen Kleene who discovered regex) are a drop-in replacement syntax that compiles to languages' native regex libraries, promising full bug-for-bug API compatibility.

 Now 100% less painful to migrate! (you heard that right: migration is not painful _at all_)